The Last Kingdom of Al Andalus (The Play)

 ISABELLA.

-'Tis always a tremendous pleasure to see thee afresh bishop.
-What hast brought thee to Córdoba?
+’Tis always a tremendous pleasure to see thee again, Bishop.
+What bringeth thee to Córdoba?

 ALFONSO DE VALDIVIESO.

-And for me 'tis an honour to be bestowed by thine eminent presence, my queen.
-As for the specific reason that hath brought me to Córdoba.
-Thou knowest that we are eager to know, when shall the city of Granada belong to us again?
+And for me, it is an honour to bask in thy noble presence, my Queen.
+As for what bringeth me hither: thou knowest we are eager to learn—when shall the city of Granada belong to us again?

 ISABELLA.

-Anon, and we the Catholic Monarchs shall rule over all of Hispania, as 'tis our manifest destiny.
+Very soon.
+We, the Catholic Monarchs, shall rule over all of Hispania, as is our manifest destiny.

 ALFONSO DE VALDIVIESO.

-We the Catholic Church that serve thee and thy loyal subjects are appreciative, for thy dedication to the cause of the Reconquest.
+We of the Holy Church who serve thee and thy loyal subjects are most grateful for thy unwavering dedication to the cause of the Reconquista.

 ISABELLA.

-Know one thing bishop, for over five centuries, mine ancestors have fought to rid our lands of the Infidels.
+Know this, Bishop: for more than five centuries mine ancestors have fought to rid these lands of the infidels.

 ALFONSO DE VALDIVIESO.

-And the Catholic Church is truly in debt to the monarchs for that laudable endeavour.
+And the Holy Church is in thy debt for that noble and sacred endeavour.

 ISABELLA.

-The acquisition of the enclave of Granada shall bring the church reward and our brethren the prestige that was lost at the Battle of Guadalete in 711 A.D. of our Lord.
+The acquisition of Granada shall bring the Church great reward, and restore unto our brethren the prestige lost at the Battle of Guadalete in the year 711 of our Lord.

 ALFONSO DE VALDIVIESO.